TomPark2000/Lending.Club-End.to.End.Project/README.md

 I evaluated my model using a classification report and confusion matrix.

-**Given the context of predicting whether a borrower will pay back their loan using data from LendingClub, I focused on improving precision assuming that the priority is to avoid bad loans and minimizing credit losses.**  The precision is important  if the lender's strategy is highly risk-averse or if the lender's capital reserves are limited.
-This is also the more likely use-case
+**Given the context of predicting whether a borrower will pay back their loan using data from LendingClub, I focused on improving precision assuming that the priority is to avoid bad loans and minimizing credit losses.**  The precision is important  if the lender's strategy is highly risk-averse or if the lender's capital reserves are limited since precision measures the accuracy of positive predictions.

 ![](images/model_eval.png)

-Precision measures the accuracy of positive predictions.
 In this case, for 0, it indicates that 99% of loans that were predicted to be defaulted was actually defaulted.
 And for 1, it indicates that 88% of loans that were predicted to be paid off was actually paid off.

 <br>